 When you wish to understand the importance of keeping your basement dry, it is vital to know what exactly causes moisture.
-Unfortunately, as homeowners, it is important to note that water has a knack for finding its way into every corner of your home.
+Unfortunately, as homeowners, it is essential to note that water has a knack for finding its way into every corner of your home.
 Because of the basements’ unique construction and nature, the given space is particularly prone to wetness.

-Here are some of the primary causes of basement moisture:
+Here are some of the primary causes:

 Improper Drainage & Soil Systems:

 When the groundwater and rainwater cannot drain properly, they can make their way into the basement area of your house.
 Poor drainage systems and weak soil around your home’s foundation are some of the most common causes of wetness in the basement.
-When the water flow is not directed away from the house, it will accumulate around the foundation, through which it will flow into the basement’s cold joints, porous walls, floor, and cracks.
+When the water flow is not directed away from the house, it will accumulate around the foundation, which will flow into the basement’s cold joints, porous walls, floor, and cracks.

 Poorly Installed & Maintained Gutters:

 Gutters are assembled to direct rainwater away from the foundation of the house.
-When the gutters are installed improperly or get clogged due to poor maintenance, water will drain towards the home’s foundation – rather than away from the foundation.
+When the gutters are installed improperly or get clogged due to poor maintenance, water will drain toward the home’s foundation – rather than away from the foundation.

 Cracks in the Basement:

 Hydrostatic pressure occurs when water accumulates around the foundation of your house.
 As gravity tends to push down the water, it tries to escape by releasing pressure.
-As such, the water forces its way into cracks on basement walls and floor or the area where the wall and floor meet.
+As such, the water forces its way into cracks in basement walls and floor or the area where the wall and floor meet.
 Due to the build-up of intense pressure, foundation cracks can form on basement walls and floors.

 Most Common Ways to Waterproof a Basement